SindyPin/Python_Exercises/README.md

-# Python_Exercises
+# Python exercises:
-Exercícios resolvidos em Python
+Some exercises solved in Python